TheDeveloper10/List-Basics-in-Python/README.md

 2. Read it line by line<br>
 3. Clone it and experiment by yourself<br>
 <br><br>
-Note: The list here consists of strings and most of the methods for lists work for both numeric/string lists.

 ## ▁▂▅▆▇ 📲 Social Media and Contacts 📲 ▇▆▅▂▁
 🚀 GitHub:     https://github.com/TheDeveloper10<br>